farajayh/wallet-service/README.md

 * View wallet transaction history

-* CRON script that runs daily to check walllet transaction history and compares it with wallet balance for inconsistencies.
+* CRON script that runs daily to check wallet transaction history and compares it with wallet balance for inconsistencies.
 Records of inconsistent wallets are stored on a CSV file in storage/app folder.

 ## Assumptions